haje01/wzdat/docs/solandprj.rst

 Your WzDat solution is a place where your projects exist.
 Your WzDat projects are place for your domain specific **file adapters** and utilities reside.

+.. note:: File Adapter

+   There are many log/data formats.
+They have different file naming rule, date time and log level format.
+To mitigate these differences, **file adapter** plays role.
+Refer to the following section for further details.

 Let's have a look at example::

    ws_mysol/